wireapp/wire-docs/src/how-to/install/planning.md

 ![Wire Server Architecture HA](img/architecture-prod-ha.png)
 ![Calling Architecture HA](img/architecture-calling-ha.png)

-If you use a private datacenter (not a cloud provider), the easiest is to have three physical servers, each with one virtual machine for each server component (cassandra, minio, elasticsearch, rabbitmq, postgresql).
+If you use a private datacenter (not a cloud provider), the easiest is to have three physical servers, each with one virtual machine for each server component (cassandra, minio, elasticsearch, rabbitmq, postgreSQL).

 It’s up to you how you create these VMs - kvm on a bare metal machine, VM on a cloud provider, etc. Make sure they run ubuntu 22.04.